-This department reviews and issues building permits, zoning permits and Certificates of Appropriateness (COA).
+This department reviews and issues building permits, building permit online submittal, zoning permits and Certificates of Appropriateness (COA).
 Exterior or structural renovation of homes located within the historic district require a COA.
 Most building permits are processed within fourteen business days.
 This department also prepares public hearings for the Board of Adjustment and the Planning and Zoning Commission.

 Over the last twenty years, Newport, represented by a hard-working group of elected officials and staff, has truly experienced a rebirth that has positioned the community as the place to be in the region.